graphhopper/graphhopper/README.md

 Then proceed as normal.
 This is a GitHub feature that cannot be changed.

-Below is the GraphHopper README as at the start of the fork
+Remainder of this README is the GraphHopper README as at the start of the fork.

+See alltrails/README.md for how to build, test and deploy our forked GraphHopper.

 ---